skjiisa/WebDAV-Swift/README.md

 ### Listing Files

 The `listFiles` function, if successful, will complete with a `WebDAVFile` array, which will be cached to memory and disk for quick retrieval later.
-By default, subsequest calls of `listFiles` on the same path with the same account will give the cached results instead of making a network request.
+By default, subsequent calls of `listFiles` on the same path with the same account will give the cached results instead of making a network request.
 You can use the `caching options` parameter to change this behavior.
 For example, if you want to force a request instead of accessing the cache, you can use `.doNotReturnCachedResult`.